BioBoost/embedded_systems_course/03_rpi_operating_system/readme.md

 >
 > Default logins should always be changed.
 Remember the news item on a bot network consisting of 100th of thousands of IoT devices.
 They were all equipped with default usernames and passwords.
 The default password can be changed using the Linux `passwd` command.

 One of the most useful commands you should remember is the `ifconfig` command which displays the current network interfaces and their configuration parameters.
 If you execute the command you should get a similar output to the one shown below.
-Try to identify the IPv4, IPv6 address and MAC address of the primary Ethernet interface (eth0).
+Try to identify the IPv4, IPv6 address and MAC (Media Access Control) address of the primary Ethernet interface (eth0).

 ```shell
 pi@raspberrypi:~$ ifconfig